I want here to talk

 The isolated points fallacy consists in taking the high scoring points on the graph and ignoring all the other points.
-Hence FOSS champions wheel out the standard examples of success - Star Office, Emacs, Red Hat Linux, and SBCL - ignoring the vast sea of floating half submerged buggy and abandoned projects (over 120,000) that litter SourceForge.
-It is the sort of technique Mugabe would use for TV.
+Hence FOSS champions wheel out the standard examples of success - Star Office, Emacs, Red Hat Linux, and SBCL - ignoring the vast sea of floating half submerged buggy and abandoned projects (over 120,000) that litter GitHub.
+It is the sort of technique Mugabe would have used for TV.
 If you're accused of starving the country, wheel out a handful of well nourished kids for people to see.
 'Look, our country is fine; see how healthy these kids are'.
 Out in the slums the less fortunate die of cholera.

 In practice the great debate between BSD/MIT, GPL and the closed source people there is an important truth about software development which gets obscured.
 It's absolutely basic.
 Here it is.

 Good software arises when one or more very good programmers work closely full time together over a period of time developing, maintaining and improving it.